-I'm a postdoctoral researcher with the Reliability and Power-Aware Microarchitectures group working on the DARPA PERFECT program.
+I'm a postdoctoral researcher with the Reliability and Power-Aware Microarchitectures group working on the DARPA PERFECT and DSSoC programs.
 My research interests encompass hardware/software co-design of accelerators with a focus on machine learning acceleration.
 I additionally investigate means of instrumenting hardware designs to emulate low voltage operation via fault-injection.
 These interests directly overlap with a commitment to open-source hardware development.
-I'm currently involved in the RISC-V ecosystem and believe in the power and utility of new approaches to hardware design, e.g., Chisel and Firrtl.
+I'm currently involved in the RISC-V ecosystem and believe in the power and utility of new approaches to hardware design, specifically, Chisel and FIRRTL.

 Some open source projects include:

 - A Dynamically Allocated Neural Network Accelerator (DANA) for the RISC-V Rocket microprocessor

 - Rocket Custom Coprocessor (RoCC) Software Tools